Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Problem Formulation

+where $u_k \in \mathbb{R}_{\geq 0}$, with $\mathbf{u} = \col(u_k)_{k \in \mathcal{K}}$ is an auxiliary decision variable.
+Practically, (\ref{eq:PLM-N-prime}) tells the PLM to schedule retailer trades and a protective energy buffer so that the promised virtual storage service remains feasible for all observed EV departure losses and capacity limits in the training data.

 Note that the data trajectories are considered as an independent and identically distributed (i.i.d.) sample vector from an unknown probability distribution $\mathbb{P}$.
 This is a reasonable assumption, as in practice the pattern of vehicle departures on a given day shows very little correlation with departures on the same weekday in subsequent weeks or even in the same period of the following year.
 However, correlations between components of the data trajectory can be taken into account without violating the i.i.d. assumption.
-Given the program above, we now define the probability of violation of the PLM constraints as follows:
+Given the program above, the probability of violation of the PLM constraints is